-The files supplied for the BC Mark include vector files with an .EPS file extension.
+The files supplied for this designated mark include vector files with an .EPS file extension.
 This type of file can be scaled to any size or resolution without losing quality.
 Use these files whenever possible for the best reproduction.
 A vector drawing program is required to view or edit these files, though they can be included in most document-creation programs providing excellent results.

-MSWord: Use the INSERT> PHOTO> PICTURE FROM FILE command to select and place the logo in your document.
+MS Word: Use the INSERT > PHOTO > PICTURE FROM FILE command to select and place the logo in your document.
 Use the same method for other MS applications.